chris-swan/shoe_store/README.md

  Open your browser to localhost:8888/phpmyadmin

- Start another terminal tab.
-Open a php server php -S localhost:8000.
+ Start another terminal tab, change this terminal to the 'web' folder of the project file, once in this directory, open a php server php -S localhost:8000.
 This is so you can view your twig sites.

  got to http://localhost:8000 to view the sites.